oradcliffe/realtime-phone-agent/README.md

 - `.gitignore` - Prevents sensitive files from being uploaded
 - `deployment-guide.md` - Detailed deployment instructions

+## Deployment

+Follow the step-by-step instructions in the [deployment guide](deployment-guide.md) to set up and deploy the application.

 ## Local Development

-To run the application locally:
+To run the application locally (have not tested this):

 1. Create a `.env` file with your Azure credentials (see deployment guide)
 2. Install dependencies: `pip install -r requirements.txt`